Mohammed-Ben-Cheikh/router-kit/docs/DOCUMENTATION.md

 ### useRouter()

-Hook to access the router context.
+Hook to access the complete router context.

 **Returns:**